Learning a Stable, Safe, Distributed Feedback Controller for a Heterogeneous Platoon of Autonomous Vehicles: Methodology

 \subsection{Controller learning and verification}

-Our goal is to learn a neural network controller $\pi: \R^2 \to \R$ and a Lyapunov function $V: \R^{2N} \to \R$ such that the platoon is exponentially stable within some compact region $\calX$ containing the origin.
-From Lyapunov theory, this is equivalent to
+Our goal is to learn a neural network controller $\pi: \R^2 \to \R$ and Lyapunov function $V: \R^{2N} \to \R$ such that the platoon is exponentially stable within some compact region $\calX$ containing the origin.
+Note that we can bound the control inputs by appending extra layers to the output layer of the neural network (exact formulation is provided in~\cref{app:bounding_neural_network}).
+From Lyapunov theory, exponential stability within a compact region $\calX$ is guaranteed if

 where $\pi(x) = (\pi(x_1), \ldots, \pi(x_N))$.
 Note that depending on how $\calX$ is crafted, we can only guarantee stability within some compact sublevel set of $\calX$.